bravenewdude/bravenewdude.github.com/_posts/2012-11-17-including-c-code-in-an-r-package.md

       return(x)
     }

 Finally, the package has a **DESCRIPTION** file, and the folder **man** contains two simple documentation files.
-All of these files can be found in **CDemo.tar**.
+All of these files can be found in [Cdemo.tar](/static/Cdemo.tar).
 To finish building your package, navigate a terminal session to the parent of your package's main directory and run

 `> R CMD check Cdemo`